ParallelMaths/parallel/pages/9-01-sing-a-long.md

 ---

-If you are squaring a number with an exponent, then you double the exponent, for example:
+If you are squaring a number with an exponent, then you double the exponent.
+For example:

 (3<sup>3</sup>)<sup>2</sup> = 3<sup>6</sup> = 729
 27<sup>2</sup> = 729